SDG 15 - Life on Land

 CQUniversity offers a tailored undergraduate degree, Bachelor of Agriculture, this degree will equip you with the agriculture knowledge, critical thinking and problem-solving skills required to play important professional roles in improving the productivity and sustainability of modern agriculture.

 Integrated within these degrees are multiple avenues for students to learn and practice theory and skills in land ecosystems.
 This content includes term-long units of study such as Integrated Land and Water Management and Sustainable Landscapes and can cover focused elements within broader units of study.
 The Bachelor of Environmental Science degree includes a major in "Integrated land and water management", reflecting a strong focus on the interrelationship between land use and aquatic systems, and how best to manage them.

 Each of the above-mentioned courses provides opportunities for students to complete Work Integrated Learning relevant to the field of study.

-CQUniversity also offers certificate course relating to SDG 15: Life on Land, for example, the Certificate III in Conservation and Land Management.
+CQUniversity also offers certificate course relating to SDG 15: Life on Land, for example, Certificate III in Conservation and Ecosystem Management.

 Be Different - Professional Development Platform

 Free Agricultural educational programs are available via CQUniversity's professional development platform - Be Different.